Thisisnotgoingpublished/Disable_Edge/README.md

 # Edge_Disabled
 How to make some famous browser unable to take up your system usage.

-Could not uninstall it now, even with command line but you can disable it at least, by following these:
+Could not uninstall Microsoft Edge for just now, even with old command line methods, but you can disable it at least, by following these:

 1)Stop all processes that is from edge.